ashrafulmlbd/kafka-experiment/README.md

 ```
 10. Registered Connectors can be viewed from [control center](http://localhost:9021/)
     ![screenshot](./docs/connectors_control_center.png)
 11. Make some update in database.
-Changes can be viewed from Kibana(KQL).
+Changes can be viewed from Kibana(KQL)(localhost:5601.
     ![screenshot](./docs/kibana-screenshot.png)
-12. We can also configure kibana dashboard for checking the changes.
+12. We can also configure kibana dashboard for checking the changes(localhost:5601)
     ![screenshot](./docs/kibana-dashboard.png)